ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 ##### Close table request

-Close a table (e.g. to save memory) - includes flushing (not sync) the unwritten table data to disk.
+Close a table (e.g. to save memory) - includes flushing (not O_DIRECT) the unwritten table data to disk.

+This request may only be used if no operations are active only the table for the duration of the request, or the behaviour is undefined.

 * Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x02 Request type (table close request)]
 * Frame 1: 4-byte unsigned integer table number